Download free PDF

 • Large enterprises are embedding advanced security frameworks directly into SDDC architectures, addressing growing cyber threats and compliance mandates.
 This includes having zero-trust models, AI-driven threat detection, and encryption across virtualized environments.
 Integrated security at the infrastructure layer helps proactive risk mitigation without compromising performance.

-• Small enterprises are growing at a CAGR of 26%, these are adopting cost-effective, cloud-based solutions that minimize upfront investment and simplify infrastructure management.
+• Small enterprises are growing at a CAGR of 28.2%, these are adopting cost-effective, cloud-based solutions that minimize upfront investment and simplify infrastructure management.
 They leverage automated, no-code platforms to overcome limited IT expertise, enabling faster deployment and scalability.
 Subscription and pay-as-you-go models offer financial flexibility, while vendor-led training programs help build necessary skills.
 This democratization of software-defined infrastructure empowers small businesses to accelerate digital transformation and compete more effectively.

-Based on end use, the market is segmented into BFSI, Retail and e-commerce, government, healthcare, manufacturing, IT enables services and others.
+Based on end use, the software-defined data center market is segmented into BFSI, Retail and e-commerce, government, healthcare, manufacturing, IT enables services and others.
 The BFSI sector dominates the SDDC market due to its critical need for secure, compliant, and highly available infrastructure to support large-scale digital banking, risk management, and data analytics.

 • BFSI will solely rely on expanding AI and automation, which will support fraud detection, risk management, and increasing personalization customer experience efforts.